deuill/mash/README.md

 ## Configuration

 Alfred requires a minimal set of initial configuration, and relies on a good set of defaults for most operations.
-However, it can either use environment variables, or a local configuration file located in `/etc/alfred/alfred.conf` (the default location can be changed by setting an `ALFRED_CONFIG` environment variable) for overriding default values, using the following semantics:
+It can either use environment variables, or a local configuration file located in `/etc/alfred/alfred.conf` (the default location can be changed by setting an `ALFRED_CONFIG` environment variable) for overriding default values, using the following semantics:

 Configuration values are namespaced under their service name and option key.
-Environment variables use an 'ALFRED_' prefix, and are uppercase, while `alfred.conf` variables are placed in sections using the service name as a key, and are lowercase.
-So, for an option 'port' under service 'http', the following methods could be used to set the corresponding variable to `8080`:
+Environment variables use an `ALFRED_` prefix, and are uppercase, while `alfred.conf` variables are placed in sections using the service name as a key, and are lowercase.
+So, for an option `port` under service `http`, the following methods could be used to set the corresponding variable to `8080`:

 ```shell